 - Sharing a laugh builds us up – laughter is good medicine.

-- Sharing in responsibilities, accomplishing tasks together.
+- Sharing responsibilities and accomplishing tasks together.

-Most important … when we learn to forgive each other, being open and honest, yet kind, we become stronger.
+Most importantly, when we learn to forgive each other, be open and honest, yet kind, we become stronger.
 Remember: attack the problem, not each other.

-We encourage each other, consult with each other, spend time with each other, learn and grow from each other.
-No matter what the circumstances, despite feelings, perspectives, weaknesses and “bumps” along the way, when we face life together, find God together, pray together … all of these acts and then some, we can get through it and be stronger together!
+We encourage each other, consult with each other, spend time together, and learn and grow from each other.
+No matter the circumstances, despite feelings, perspectives, weaknesses, and “bumps” along the way, when we face life together, find God together, and pray together—all of these acts and then some—we can get through it and be stronger together!

 My daughter(s) and I have come a long way.
+And we have yet further to go.

 Ps 90:12 “So teach us to number our days, that we may apply our hearts to wisdom.”